 World-renowned boxing man Emanuel ‘Manny’ Steward has passed away today after suffering from a serious stomach illness for the past few months, it has now been formally announced.

-The 68 year-old, who trained Wladimir Klitschko to invincibility after a long career coaching some of the biggest names in the sport, was reported by some to be battling cancer, although this was denied by his sister.
+The 68-year-old, who trained Wladimir Klitschko to invincibility, died after a long career coaching some of the sport’s biggest names.

-After earlier reports were initially rubbished, Mr. Steward’s death is now confirmed, throwing the whole boxing community into mourning for one of the greatest trainers and men to ever grace the sport.
+After earlier reports were initially rubbished, Mr. Steward’s death is now confirmed, throwing the whole boxing community into mourning.

 Steward’s death comes just a day after Klitschko announced that he would replace Steward with fellow fighter Jonathan Banks for his upcoming bout against Mariusz Wach on November 10 in Hamburg, Germany.